NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         tags:
           - availabilityofios

 There is a when condition added under each task.
-Each task will only be executed when the conditions under when is satisfied.
+Each task will only be executed when the conditions are satisfied.

         when:
           - '"{{ ios_file }}" not in bootvar.stdout[0]'
           - '"flash:"  in flash_values.stdout[0]'

-In a previous step, we registered the out put of 'show boot | i BOOT' to a variable.
+In a previous step, output of 'show boot | i BOOT' command was registered to a variable called bootvar.

-'"{{ ios_file }}" not in bootvar.stdout[0]' - This condition make sure that task is run only when new ios file name is not in the output of above command.
-Therefore, if bootvar is already set to new IOS, this task will be skipped as it is unneccessary.
+'"{{ ios_file }}" not in bootvar.stdout[0]' - This condition make sure that task is run only when new IOS file name is not in the output of bootvar variable.
+Therefore, if boot variable is already set to the new IOS, these tasks will be skipped.

-'"flash:"  in flash_values.stdout[0]' - This condition make sure that task is run only when “flash:” word appear in the out put of 'show flash: | include {{ ios_file }}' command.
-Therefore task is run only on available flashes.
+'"flash:"  in flash_values.stdout[0]' - This condition makes sure that task is run only when “flash:” word appear in the out put of 'show flash: | include {{ ios_file }}' command.
+Similarly, '"flash4:"  in flash_values.stdout[0]' condition makes sure that the relevant task will only be run when 'flash4: ' word is in the flash_values output.
+This assure that commands run on each available on flash in stack switches.

 Next we start checking free space to copy the IOS,

+Check Free Space

+Delete the current IOS if current space is not sufficient

       - name: Delete the current IOS if current space is not sufficient
         cli_command: